-This report is reviewed and updated annually by the Trust's Special Educational Needs and Disabilities Lead, Dan McEvilly.
-It is approved annually by the Trust and adapted and implemented by the Trust schools.
+This report is reviewed and updated annually by the Special Educational Needs and Disabilities Lead for the Trust, Dan McEvilly.
+It is approved annually by the Trust and adapted and implemented by all schools within the Trust.

 This document provides information about how the school identifies and supports children with Special Educational Needs and Disabilities (SEND)